jonobr1/two.js/wiki/documentation/group/README.md

 ::: tip nota-bene
-For [Two.CanvasRenderer](/documentation/canvasrenderer) and {@link Two.WebGLRenderer} when set to false all updating is disabled improving performance dramatically with many objects in the scene.
+For [Two.CanvasRenderer](/documentation/canvasrenderer) and [Two.WebGLRenderer](/documentation/webglrenderer) when set to false all updating is disabled improving performance dramatically with many objects in the scene.
 :::